 Box Fill Rating Calculations for Home Inspectors

-To be clear, I don’t think inspectors should be opening up every box and outlet and performing box fill calculations through the whole house.
-But we all know it is common to see open boxes in the attic, basement and crawlspace.
-These open boxes are most often installed by amateurs and more likely to be overfilled.
+To be clear, I don’t think inspectors should open up every box and outlet and perform box-fill calculations.
+But we all know it is common to see open boxes in the attic, basement, and crawlspace.
+These open boxes are often installed by amateurs and are more likely to be overfilled.

 Overfilled boxes have the same potential danger as most electrical defects – arcing, overheating, and fire.

 The box fill code is described in 314.16 of the national electrical code (NEC).
 It states:

 Boxes and conduit bodies shall be of an approved size to provide free space for all enclosed conductors.
 In no case shall the volume of the box, as calculated in 314.16(A), be less than the fill calculation as calculated in 314.16(B).

 In other words, when installing a box, you need to do a fill calculation.
 Obviously, the box should have enough capacity based on that calculation.

 The first step is to find the box fill volume.
 You will most likely find the blue Carlon PVC boxes for new construction and new installations.
 These boxes have the volume printed on them.
 For example, the Carlon 2 gang box in the photo below has 32 cubic inches of capacity printed on the nail flap.
 You will also need to account for any rings or extenders installed on the box.
 These also generally have the volume printed on them.